Counseling Degrees and Programs in Wisconsin

 University of Wisconsin-Milwaukee

-At the University of Wisconsin-Milwaukee (UW-Milwaukee), prospective school counselors who already have a master’s degree can complete a Graduate Certificate in School Counseling.
-The certificate enables graduates to be eligible for Wisconsin school counseling credentials and work with students from K-12.
+The University of Wisconsin-Milwaukee (UW-Milwaukee) offers a Master of Science (MS) in Educational Psychology with concentrations in Clinical Mental Health Counseling and School Counseling.
+The Clinical Mental Health Counseling degree consists of 60 credits and completes the state educational requirements to become a Licensed Professional Counselor (LPC).
+Students interested in substance abuse counseling can add the Substance Abuse Counselor Certification, which meets the educational requirements to become a Substance Abuse Counselor in Wisconsin.
+The School Counseling degree requires 48 credits and meets state requirements to become a school counselor.
+Prospective school counselors who already have a master’s degree may wish to complete the Graduate Certificate in School Counseling.
+Graduates will be eligible for Wisconsin school counseling credentials and work with students from K-12.
 The certificate consists of 36 credits, although some classes may be waived for students who have completed comparable coursework at the graduate level.
 All certificate requirements must be completed within three to four years depending on the number of required courses.
 UW-Milwaukee also offers an 18-credit undergraduate minor in Counseling that introduces students to the mental health counseling field.
 The minor can be combined with numerous degree majors including related fields such as psychology or social work.

 University of Wisconsin-Oshkosh

-The University of Wisconsin-Oshkosh (UWO) offers a CACREP-accredited Master of Science in Education (MSEd) with Clinical Mental Health Counseling and School Counseling tracks.
-The MSEd in Clinical Mental Health Counseling requires students to complete 60 credits and takes approximately three years to complete.
+The University of Wisconsin-Oshkosh (UWO) offers a Master of Science in Education (MSE) in Professional Counseling, which has two CACREP-accredited tracks: the Clinical Mental Health Counseling (CMHC) concentration and the School Counseling concentration.
+The CMHC track requires students to complete 60 credits and takes approximately three years to complete.
 Students take classes in counseling techniques, group counseling, and trauma and crisis.
-Upon completion of the degree, graduates will meet Wisconsin educational requirements to become a Licensed Professional Counselor (LPC).
-The MSEd in School Counseling is a 48-credit program focused on counseling theories and skills relevant to child and youth populations.
+Upon completion of the degree, graduates will meet Wisconsin educational requirements to become Licensed Professional Counselors (LPCs).
+The School Counseling track is a 48-credit program focused on counseling theories and skills relevant to child and youth populations.
 The program meets state requirements to become a school counselor.
-New students are admitted to the MSEd program in the summer term.
+New students are admitted to the MSE program in the summer term.
+Other tracks in the program include Clinical College for those interested in clinical counseling roles at colleges or universities and Student Affairs and College Counseling for students interested in working in higher education roles such as academic advising and admissions.

 University of Wisconsin-River Falls

 For prospective school counselors, the University of Wisconsin-River Falls (UWRF) offers a CACREP-accredited Master of Science in Education (MSEd) in Counseling that prepares graduates to become school counselors in Wisconsin.
-The degree requires 48 credits including internships at the elementary, middle, and secondary school levels.
-Courses are offered in the evenings during the fall and spring terms and during the day during the summer term at the River Falls campus and the UWRF Hudson Center.
+The degree requires 60 credits, including internships at the elementary, middle, and secondary school levels.
+The program is designed for working individuals, so courses are offered in the evenings during the fall and spring terms, while electives are offered during the day during the summer and winter terms at the River Falls campus.
 New students are admitted in the fall and spring terms.
 The degree takes approximately two years to complete through full-time study, although part-time study is permitted and students can take up to seven years to complete the degree requirements.
+Upon completion, graduates will meet the requirements to be licensed school counselors in PreK-12 settings.

 University of Wisconsin-Whitewater

-The University of Wisconsin-Whitewater (UWW) offers a Master of Science (MS) degree with tracks in Clinical Mental Health Counseling and School Counseling.
-In the MS in Clinical Mental Health Counseling, students complete 60 credits and can specialize in an additional area of emphasis, such as Alcohol and Other Drug Counseling or Marriage/Partnership and Family Counseling.
-This track meets Wisconsin coursework requirements for the Licensed Professional Counselor (LPC) license and can meet the coursework requirements for the Substance Abuse Counselor (SAC) credential or the Licensed Marriage and Family Therapist (LMFT) license depending on the elective courses taken.
-The MS in School Counseling is comprised of 60 credits and meets Wisconsin requirements to become a school counselor.
-Both MS tracks are accredited by CACREP and take three years to complete through full-time study, including coursework during the summer terms.
+The University of Wisconsin-Whitewater (UWW) offers a Master of Science (MS) degree in Counselor Education with emphases in Clinical Mental Health Counseling (CMHC) and School Counseling.
+In the MS in Clinical Mental Health Counseling, students complete 60 credits and can tailor their degree with electives in topics such as Alcohol and Other Drug Abuse (AODA) Counseling; Marriage, Couples, and Family Counseling; and Child and Adolescent Counseling.
+The CMHC track meets Wisconsin coursework requirements for the Licensed Professional Counselor (LPC) license and can meet the coursework requirements for the Substance Abuse Counselor (SAC) credential or the Licensed Marriage and Family Therapist in Training (LMFT-IT) license depending on the elective courses taken and additional direct client hours completed during the internship.
+There is also a 26-credit Substance Abuse Counselor in Training (SACIT) credential, which is available to all bachelor-level students at Whitewater.
+The MS in Counselor Education with a School Counseling emphasis comprises 60 credits and meets Wisconsin requirements to become a school counselor.
+Both tracks are accredited by CACREP and take three years to complete through full-time study, including coursework during the summer terms and a third-year internship.
 Courses are typically offered in the afternoons and evenings to accommodate the needs of working professionals.
 Students can also participate in study abroad experiences in Scotland or Guatemala to learn more about counseling in cross-cultural settings.

 Online and Hybrid Programs